 Distillation takes place in two stages.
-Only after the second distillation, called the "bonne chauffe", do we get the clear eau-de-vie which will become Cognac after long ageing in oak casks.
+Only after the second distillation, called the "bonne chauffe", do we get the clear eau-de-vie which will become Cognac after a long ageing in oak casks.

 This is the nerve racking period when in mid-September we harvest the fruit grown over the whole year.
 Once harvested, grapes selected to make Cognac are pressed directly.
 The juice is immediately left to ferment, while chaptalisation (addition of sugar) is strictly forbidden.
-The white wine are then transformed into eau-de-vie by distillation.
+The white wine is then transformed into eau-de-vie by distillation.

 When the time comes to bottle the Cognac, Patrick Drouet himself decides on the blending.
-He is the absolute Master and judge of what quantities of eaux-de-vie from different vintages should go into the blending of Drouet Cognac.
+He is the absolute Master and judge of what quantities of eaux-de-vie from different vintages should go into the blend of Drouet Cognac.
 Rigour, deep rooted passion and a quest for perfection during the blending process are behind our Cognacs’ undisputed reputation for quality.
 This has been recognised by the many medals and prizes that we have been awarded.

 After the grape harvest and crush, we blend the natural grape-must with Cognac.
 This procedure, called "mutage", gives us Pineau des Charentes.

 On the estate our grapes are picked by hand in order to select the healthiest bunches.
-White grape varietals Ugni Blanc and Colombard are used to make the white Pineau Blanc ; while red ones such Merlot, Cabernet Franc and Cabernet Sauvignon are used for the pink Pineaux Rosés and the red Pineaux Rouges.
+White grape varietals Ugni Blanc and Colombard are used to make the white Pineau Blanc ; while red ones such as Merlot, Cabernet Franc and Cabernet Sauvignon are used for the pink Pineaux Rosés and the red Pineaux Rouges.
 After the harvest, Patrick Drouet blends the grapes in different proportions which are a closely guarded secret of alchemy.

 The estate’s entire team takes the greatest care in the different stages of vinification: pressing, racking and "mutage" for the white pineaux blancs; de-stemming, maceration over various periods, "mutage" for the red pineaux rouges.
-"Mutage" of the grape-must with Cognac which is at least 60% ABV alcohol will eventually give an alcohol level of between 16 and 22% ABV.
+"Mutage" of the grape-must with Cognac which is at least 60% ABV will eventually give an alcohol level of between 16 and 22% ABV.
 We have chosen to balance the sugar and the alcohol without using sulphur and that is why the alcohol volume of our Pineaux des Charentes is 18%.
-All these steps are minutely controlled as is the ageing in oak casks and they give our Pineaux des Charentes a consistent quality that is acknowledged by both professionals and Cognac lovers.
+All these steps are minutely controlled as is the ageing in oak casks and they give our Pineaux des Charentes a consistent quality that is recognized by both professionals and Cognac lovers.